 Just look at the sea breeze giving my daughter a “hair-raising” moment.
 Little wonder that there are wind turbine power generation plants on the island.

 From Nakamura Soba, you can enjoy Okinawa wide range of local snacks at Okasigoten (Tel:98-982-3388), just 4 min drive away.
 You might be forgiven if you drove past this venue without stopping (which happened to me) thinking its a shrine.
 The facade was in fact modelled after the Shuri Castle, an iconic heritage landmark that I will touch on in Part 2 of this blog.

-What better way to know Okinawa then through your stomach?
+What better way to know Okinawa than through your stomach?
 This huge snack and local produce shop will definitely set you in the mood.
-Feel free to do sample tasting without pressure to buy, that is if you can resist the temptation and eye-catching display.
+Feel free to sample tasting without pressure to buy, that is if you can resist the temptation and eye-catching display.
 But if you have planned to complete your Okinawa vacation in Naha city, then here is one useful tip – there’s a conveniently located Okasigoten branch at Naha’s famed Kokusai Street.
 So remember what you liked at this outlet, then resume shopping at the outlet at Kokusai Street without having to lug around boxes of snacks on your very 1st day in Okinawa.
-Tax-free shopping is available to foreign tourists only at this licensed store when making purchases of over 5000¥ on one calendar day.
-Your passport is required for payment and the staff will not accept handphone camera snapshot of passport.
+Tax-free shopping is available to foreign tourists at this licensed store when making purchases of over 5000¥ on each calendar day.
+Your passport is required for verification during payment as the staff will not accept handphone camera snapshot of passport.

 A staff loading the Okinawan Sweet Potato Tarts mixture into the automated machine.

 Automated Okinawan Sweet Potato Tarts dispensing machine.
 I admit it was quite therapeutic just standing at the glass window watching the production line.